 With regard to goodwill, the Company compares the estimated fair value of its identified reporting units to the carrying value of the net assets.
 The Company first performs a qualitative assessment to determine whether it is more likely than not that the fair value of its identified reporting units are less than their carrying values.
 If it is more likely than not that the fair value of a reporting unit is less than its carrying amount the Company performs the two-step test.
 For each of the reporting units, the estimated fair value is determined utilizing the expected present value of the projected future cash flows of the units, in addition to comparisons to similar companies.
 The Company reviews its definition of reporting units annually or more frequently if conditions indicate that the reporting units may change.
 The Company evaluates its operating segments to determine if there are components one level below the operating segment level.
 A component is present if discrete financial information is available and segment management regularly reviews the operating results of the business.
+If an operating segment only contains a single component, that component is determined to be a reporting unit for goodwill impairment testing purposes.
 If an operating segment contains multiple components, the Company evaluates the economic characteristics of these components.
 Any components within an operating segment that share similar economic characteristics are aggregated and deemed to be a reporting unit for goodwill impairment testing purposes.
 Components within the same operating segment that do not share similar economic characteristics are deemed to be individual reporting units for goodwill impairment testing purposes.
+The Company has identified eleven separate reporting units for goodwill impairment testing purposes.